What Is a Joint Venture Agreement?

 Mergers/Acquisitions

-A merger occurs when two companies unite to become one entity.
-It takes place when two companies of similar size mutually agree to come together.
+A merger occurs when companies unite to become one entity.
+It takes place when companies of similar size mutually agree to come together.
 They remain one entity for an indefinite period.

 An acquisition occurs when a larger company assumes a smaller company’s assets.
 A larger company performs an acquisition when it has the resources to buy out a smaller business.